AsherTeo/MR-Beast-Data-Analytics/README.md

 ### 4) Machine Learning Analysis

-In the realm of machine learning, our approach encompasses several key phases to unlock insights from MrBeast's video data:

-Data Preprocessing:

-We initiate with data normalization using a standard scaler, ensuring uniformity across numerical features.
-Model Selection and Cross-Validation:

-Employing a diverse set of regression-based models, including Decision Trees, Random Forest, and XGB, we apply a robust 10-fold cross-validation.
-Metric scores like Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared provide comprehensive model evaluation.
-Hyperparameter Tuning:

-To refine model performance, we utilize grid search for hyperparameter optimization.
-This process involves identifying optimal configurations for each model, enhancing predictive accuracy.
-Performance Evaluation:

-Post hyperparameter tuning, we reevaluate the models using the selected metrics to gauge the resulting improvement in predictive capabilities.
-This iterative and methodical approach ensures a thorough exploration of machine learning models, optimizing their performance for insightful analysis of MrBeast's video landscape.
+Feature engineering is followed by standardization of numerical data using the Standard Scaler.
+This step ensures that all numerical features are normalized to the same range, preventing certain features from dominating others during model training.
+A variety of regression models, including Decision Tree, Random Forest, XGBoost, and others, are considered for predicting numerical metrics like view count or engagement ratios.
+The dataset undergoes 10-Fold cross-validation to assess the model's performance across different subsets of the data, providing a robust evaluation.
+The performance of each model is evaluated using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared score.
+These metrics provide insights into how well the models are capturing the variance in the target variable and making accurate predictions.
+To further enhance the models, a grid search is employed to fine-tune hyperparameters.
+This systematic search over a predefined hyperparameter space helps identify the optimal set of hyperparameters for each model.
+The process involves exploring different combinations of hyperparameters to maximize predictive performance.
+After hyperparameter tuning, the models are re-evaluated using the same metrics (MSE, MAE, R-squared score).
+This step ensures that the adjustments made during hyperparameter tuning lead to improvements in model performance.
+Ultimately, the best-performing model is identified based on the lowest MSE score.
+Ensemble models, including Ensemble without hyperparameter tuning, Random Forest with hyperparameter tuning, and Extra Tree with hyperparameter tuning, emerge as the top contenders.

 ## **Installation**